Grand Staircase of the Titanic: Honour and Glory crowning Time clock

 The main source of inspiration for Olympics only architectural clock was a monumental chimney designed by Percier and Fontaine for Napoleon Bonaparte, which included a decorative timepiece.
 The relief clock in the Empire style was sculpted in white marble by Auguste-Marie Taunay, it represented History writing under the dictation of Victory.
 In 1810 the ensemble was installed in the Grand Office of Louis XIV in the now missing Tuileries Palace.
 This palace was intentionally burned down in 1871 and ultimately demolished in 1883.
-Old photos of the timepiece exist and was partially depicted in the 1865 painting "Louis Visconti presenting the new plans for the Louvre to Napoleon III" by Jean-Baptiste-Ange Tissier.
-It was probably from the detailed drawing of the monumental chimney, first published in 1812 in the book by Percier and Fontaine Recueil de décorations intérieures, that inspiration was drawn.
+Old photos of the timepiece exist and was partially depicted in the 1865 painting Louis Visconti presenting the new plans for the Louvre to Napoleon III by Jean-Baptiste-Ange Tissier.
+It was probably from the detailed drawing of the monumental chimney, included in the book by Percier and Fontaine Recueil de décorations intérieures (1812), that inspiration was drawn.

 Among the several differences between Percier and Fontaine's original design and Olympic reinterpretation is that in the latter the two female figures were completely dressed, as opposed to the French ones, whose bodies' upper halves are shown almost entirely nude.
 The laurel wreath appeared on the floor in the Titanics clock, whereas in the Napoleon's one the goddess Victory was holding it in her left hand.
 Likewise, many Greco-Roman military, warfare and victory symbology used in the original version to glorify Napoleon as the new "Roman" emperor, was not depicted in the British twin clocks.

 According to the book, Titanic Voices: Memories from the Fateful Voyage:

 Charles Wilson, who carved the central portion of the "Honour and Glory Crowning Time", remembered that when the Titanic finally set sail from Belfast there had not been time to set a clock into the ornate carved panel over her First-Class Staircase, and a mirror had to be substituted until the clock arrived.

 The ocean liner arrived from Belfast in Southampton at midnight, 3 April 1912.
 Therefore, the timepiece must have been installed sometime during the week before her maiden voyage on 10 April 1912.

 The clock became popular due to its prominent portrayal in the 1997 blockbuster Titanic.
 After that, replicas can be seen in museums devoted to the ill-fated vessel, temporary exhibitions or marketed in different sizes and materials.